pybalt/pybalt/README.md

 ### Hi there 👋.
 I'm Leonel Bravo 🇦🇷 a Full-Stack Developer,
-## 🌱 Currently specializing in Back-end.
+## 🌱 Currently specializing in back-end.
     I'm looking for a job related with the backend stack.
 ## ⚡🧠 Interests:
 - Computer Science,